What is a Bet Calculator?

 How long is a piece of string?

 We jest, but a bet calculator is, in essence, whatever you want it to be.
-We’ve put our collective heads together to create a huge suite of calculators that cover all crevices of the betting spectrum.
+We’ve combined our collective heads to create a vast suite of calculators covering all betting spectrum crevices.

-To put it in the simplest terms, a bet calculator is largely used by sports bettors to accurately forecast how much they can expect to make from a bet, should it be successful.
+To put it in the simplest terms, a bet calculator is primarily used by sports bettors to accurately forecast how much they can expect to make from a bet, should it be successful.

-A bettor may want to do this for a variety of reasons, but mainly it is used to ascertain whether or not a bet is worth placing.
+A bettor may want to do this for various reasons, but mainly it is used to ascertain whether or not a bet is worth placing.
 While it’s simple to calculate the returns of a single bet, it can be tricky to work out the winnings from doubles, trebles, accumulators and so on, so a calculator comes in handy for a bet of multiple legs.

-In this guide we will talk you through our extensive suite of betting calculators that are on hand whenever you need them to help you make the best betting decisions.
+In this guide, we will talk you through our extensive suite of betting calculators on hand whenever you need them to help you make the best betting decisions.

 Each bet calculator is slightly different in its function, but we’ve designed them so that they are as intuitive as possible.
 All you need to do is plug a few figures into your respective calculator, and we’ll do the rest.

 You usually need just a few key pieces of information in order to use one of our betting calculators.
 The main things you need are the odds of the selections you have in mind, along with the stake of your bet.

 When using an accumulator returns calculator for a bet of four legs, for example, you would need the odds of each individual leg, such as 2/1, 5/4, 1/3 and 7/2, along with the amount you wish to place on the bet.